miguelcordovam/intellij_plugins/CodeInspection/README.md

 Code Inspection example

-Inspects for statements in code looking for a condition like this:
+Inspects code looking for a condition like this:

 for (int i = 0 ; 10 > i; i++) {
 }